cosmos/sdk-tutorials/nameservice/tutorial/20-build-run.md

 > _*NOTE*_: If you have run the tutorial before, you can start from scratch with a `nameserviced unsafe-reset-all` or by deleting both of the home folders `rm -rf ~/.nameservicecli ~/.nameserviced`

-> _*NOTE*_: If you have the Cosmos app for ledger and you want to use it, when you create the key with `nameservicecli keys add jack` just add `--ledger` at the end.
+> _*NOTE*_: If you have the Cosmos app for ledger and you want to use it, when you create the key with `nameservicecli keys add user1` just add `--ledger` at the end.
 That's all you need.
-When you sign, `jack` will be recognized as a Ledger key and will require a device.
+When you sign, `user1` will be recognized as a Ledger key and will require a device.

 > _*NOTE*_: The following commands combined with `rm -rf ~/.nameservicecli ~/.nameserviced` are also collected in the `init.sh` file in the root directory of this project.
 You can execute all of these commands using default values at once by running `./init.sh` in your terminal.